 It would be impractical to return all messages in a busy room, for example.
-With pagination, the Spark API returns a specific number of items at a time; allowing your app to request another page as needed.
+With pagination, the Cisco Spark API returns a specific number of items at a time; allowing your app to request another page as needed.

-Spark APIs implement the RFC5988 (Web Linking) standard for pagination.
+Cisco Spark's APIs implement the RFC5988 (Web Linking) standard for pagination.
 When requesting a list of resources the response may contain a

 Link header containing the URLs to the first, next, and previous page.